AdhityaNoor/SewaGameID/README.md

 - Use React for the front end.

-- Use GraphQL with a Node.js and Express.js server.
+- Use RestAPI with a Node.js and Express.js server.

 - Use MongoDB on Mongo Atlas and the Mongoose ODM for the database.